Tinkoff/stapp/docs/guides/react.md

 }
 ```

 These methods create form helpers, who handle every common operation with forms.
 You can find a comprehensive example in the `examples/form-async-validation` folder.
-Note that form helpers are intended to be used with `formBase` module (see [formBase documentation](/modules/formBase.html)).
+Note that form helpers are intended to be used with `stapp-formbase` module (see [formBase documentation](/modules/formBase.html)).

 Basic example: